danferth/todo/README.md

 - [x] overlay should be able to work with angular
 - [x] overlay should be able to be sent a template from click page through data attribute

+##Product pages
+- [ ] need to have system for dropdown or something for appnotes, or get from query? duh no yet!
+- [ ] another `JSON` file with appnotes  and text?
+I think text should be hard coded but what about the whole bio chem deal ug!

 ##Other Tasks
 - [x] well plates indesign catgalog to powerpoint

+##Pages to start adding text
+- [ ] FV main page would be first few pages from appnote booklets
+- [ ] UYF page.